microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 Invalidates all the refresh tokens issued to applications for a user (as well as session cookies in a user's browser), by resetting the signInSessionsValidFromDateTime user property to the current date-time.
 Typically, this operation is performed (by the user or an administrator) if the user has a lost or stolen device.
 This operation prevents access to the organization's data through applications on the device by requiring the user to sign in again to all applications that they have previously consented to, independent of device.
+This API is supported in the following national cloud deployments.

 ### [Send-MgUserChatActivityNotification](Send-MgUserChatActivityNotification.md)
 Send an activity feed notification in scope of a chat.
 For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.
+This API is supported in the following national cloud deployments.

 ### [Send-MgUserMail](Send-MgUserMail.md)
 Send the message specified in the request body using either JSON or MIME format.
-When using JSON format you can include a file attachment in the same sendMail action call.
+When using JSON format, you can include a file attachment in the same sendMail action call.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
-This method saves the message in the Sent Items folder.
+When using MIME format: This method saves the message in the Sent Items folder.
 Alternatively, create a draft message to send later.
 To learn more about the steps involved in the backend before a mail is delivered to recipients, see here.
+This API is supported in the following national cloud deployments.

 ### [Send-MgUserMailFolderChildFolderMessage](Send-MgUserMailFolderChildFolderMessage.md)
 Send an existing draft message.
 The draft message can be a new message draft, reply draft, reply-all draft, or a forward draft.
 This method saves the message in the Sent Items folder.
 Alternatively, send a new message in a single operation.
+This API is supported in the following national cloud deployments.

 ### [Send-MgUserMailFolderMessage](Send-MgUserMailFolderMessage.md)
 Send an existing draft message.
 The draft message can be a new message draft, reply draft, reply-all draft, or a forward draft.
 This method saves the message in the Sent Items folder.
 Alternatively, send a new message in a single operation.
+This API is supported in the following national cloud deployments.

 ### [Send-MgUserMessage](Send-MgUserMessage.md)
 Send an existing draft message.
 The draft message can be a new message draft, reply draft, reply-all draft, or a forward draft.
 This method saves the message in the Sent Items folder.
 Alternatively, send a new message in a single operation.
+This API is supported in the following national cloud deployments.

 ### [Send-MgUserTeamworkActivityNotification](Send-MgUserTeamworkActivityNotification.md)
 Send an activity feed notification to a user.
 For more details about sending notifications and the requirements for doing so, see sending Teams activity notifications.
+This API is supported in the following national cloud deployments.

 ### [Set-MgUserChatMessageReaction](Set-MgUserChatMessageReaction.md)
 Invoke action setReaction